Active management: Theory

 With regard to empirical support for both theories, a 2021 paper finds that "the research findings seem to accord more with a Grossman and Stiglitz equilibrium than Sharpe's proposition."
 The paper also notes that "the underlying logic [of Sharpe's proposition] is not as water-tight as it may seem."

+In the same vein, Barras et al. (2021) find that the average active manager earns a positive gross alpha of 0.71% (which contradicts Sharpe’s equality), although this alpha falls to –0.4% after costs.

+A further theoretical development is provided by Pedersen (2018) and other authors, who argues that Sharpe’s arithmetic only holds in a static setting where both the index composition and aggregate savings are constant.
+In practice, corporate actions and net fund flows alter both, so active management would not be a zero-sum game.

 Performance

+According to economists, actively managed funds consistently underperform, and, as a result, they recommend investing in index funds.
+Many academic studies have concluded that actively managed US equity funds underperform after fees.
+Well known studies include Jensen (1968), Malkiel (1995), Elton, Gruber, and Blake (1996), and Fama and French (2010).
+A 2019 paper in a journal operated by the CFA Institute has challenged this academic consensus.

 There are two reports that regularly evaluate the performance of actively managed funds.
 The first is the SPIVA report (Standard & Poors Index Versus Active), which compares actively managed funds to an index.
 The second is the Morningstar Active-Passive Barometer, which compares actively managed funds to passively managed funds.
 Both reports are published semi-annually and use a similar approach, namely: